i05nagai/memorandum/language/english_speaking.md

         * the class ran over by two minutes
         * the class ran over time by two minutes
         * sorry I'm late. my meeting ran over
+    * run out
+        * What should I do when I've almost run out of money.
 * drop out
     * The group gets smaller as members move away or drop out
     * Bill dropped out of college after his first year